 Anam Cara began as a weekly meditation group run by Dr. Lawrence Edwards in the fall of 2001, in Katonah, NY.
 This was just weeks after the tragedy of the 9/11 terrorist attacks rocked these suburbs of New York City as well as the entire world.
 Everyone’s peace was shattered that morning and many still struggle to find respite from the profound losses they sustained.
 Meditative practices offer effective ways of healing our wounds as well as realizing our true nature beyond the wounded mind/body.
 Meditation in general offers the means for reducing the pains and difficulties of life.
 If pursued with enthusiasm and dedication to their ultimate goal, meditative practices can heal all wounds and establish a person in a state of being that is both deeply connected to life and at the same time beyond the reach of suffering.

 In the beginning our meditation group met at local churches or yoga centers.
-Anam Cara was incorporated in 2002 and later gained tax exempt status as a 501 (C) 3 educational organization, allowing it to receive tax deductible donations.
-Donations and registration fees for the programs it offers are its main sources of funding.
-All proceeds will go to supporting and expanding Anam Cara’s educational programs for meditative practices.
+Anam Cara, Inc. was incorporated in 2002 and later gained tax exempt status as a 501 (C) 3 educational organization, allowing it to receive tax deductible donations.
+Donations and registration fees for the programs it offers have been its main sources of funding, though Anam Cara, Inc. is no longer accepting donations.
+All proceeds go to supporting and expanding Anam Cara Meditation’s educational programs for meditative practices.